Are you a Game of Thrones lover? If you are, keep reading.

-Yet even if I had never seen an episode, it was the pleasure of exploring Northern Ireland that I was after, which is quickly becoming the place of traveler’s dreams as its dark history fades into the past.
+Yet even if I had never seen an episode, it was the pleasure of exploring Northern Ireland that I was after, and which is quickly becoming the place of traveler’s dreams as its dark history fades into the past.

 I’m referencing the three decade-long period of conflict in Northern Ireland that began in the late 1960s and lasted until the Belfast “Good Friday” Agreement of 1998.
 The struggle was mainly a political one rooted in religious and ethnic differences between parts of Northern Ireland’s nationalist community (principally Roman Catholic) and unionist community (principally Protestant).

 On paper the disagreements and conflicts stemmed from Northern Ireland’s status as part of the United Kingdom and anti-Catholic discrimination in housing, employment, policing, and voting.
 The fighting resulted in over 3,600 casualties, many of which were civilian.
 The Good Friday Agreement “ended the violent conflict in Northern Ireland by creating a power-sharing government and serves as a positive example worldwide for handling ethnic conflic” (via NPR).